sleeyax/sleeyax/README.md

 ## 💻 Projects and Companies

 ### Present
+- 2024-09 -> ...: Building [leadiculous.io](https://leadiculous.io), a real-time B2C platform to help your business find new customers.
+  - Leadiculous monitors social media so you don't have to spend hours browsing Reddit, Twitter/X etc. in the hopes of finding someone who might be interested in your product or service.
+  - AI-filtered leads, AI crafted DMs, real-time notification & more goodies!
 - 2024 -> ... : Open source development.
 See my latest projects below.
 Stay tuned and consider becoming a [sponsor](https://github.com/sponsors/sleeyax/)! 👀

 ### Past